As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query letter” or “submit an LOI.”

 The bulk of a query is pitching a winning article idea.

-LOIs, on the other hand, are better suited for trade magazines, local or custom publications, especially those whose niches or target audience are not obvious beforehand.
+LOIs, or letter of introductions for a job, on the other hand, are better suited for trade magazines, local or custom publications, especially those whose niches or target audience are not obvious beforehand.

-An LOI’s purpose is to prove to these clients that you are fit to be part of the pool of freelance writers they usually have.
-Your LOI should emphasize your credentials, past experiences, relevant entries in your portfolio and most importantly, why you are fit to write for them.
+A letter of introduction’s purpose is to prove to these clients that you are fit to be part of the pool of freelance writers they usually have.
+Your letter of introduction should emphasize your credentials, past experiences, relevant entries in your portfolio and most importantly, why you are fit to write for them.

 If you can’t tell exactly what the client’s target niche is, tell them what you are willing to do for the job and what topics you are willing to cover for them.

-A handy principle to remember is this: query for big time publications and sites, LOIs for business, trade and smaller publications.
+A handy principle to remember is this: query letter for big time publications and sites, letter of introduction for business, trade and smaller publications.

 While writing for a big time publication looks great on any writer’s resume, getting into them is a lot easier said than done.
 As mentioned above, not only do they get loads of queries a month, they also have their own writing team.